| Isolated, but not alone

 Whether you have symptoms and you don't know what to do; or if you have been diagnosed or have questions about treatment options.
 Whatever the reason, please don't hesitate to contact one of our friendly, trained Bowel Care Nurses.

-Bowel Cancer Australia’s Bowel Care Nurses understand that the needs of younger bowel cancer patients can be different, adding an extra layer of support to the trusted relationship patients have with their treating medical team at a very difficult time.
+Our Bowel Care Nurses understand the needs of bowel cancer patients can be different, adding an extra layer of support to the trusted relationship patients have with their treating medical team at a very difficult time.

 Registered nurses provide information and support to anyone with a question or experience related to bowel cancer.